aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/README.md

 # Allow different manufacturers
 accepted_xcvr_manufacturers: "{{ validation_role.xcvr_own_manufacturers | arista.avd.default(['Arastra, Inc.', 'Arista Networks']) }}"

+# Generate CSV results file
+validation_report_csv: "{{ validation_role.validation_report_csv | arista.avd.default(true) }}"

+# Generate MD results file
+validation_report_md: "{{ validation_role.validation_report_md | arista.avd.default(true) }}"

 # Print only FAILED tests
 only_failed_tests: "{{ validation_role.only_failed_tests | arista.avd.default(false) }}"
 ```

 Keep in mind that default accepted manufacturers are "Arastra, Inc." and "Arista Networks".
 If validation_role.xcvr_own_manufacturers is set, it takes precedence and overrides the defined default variables.

+There are two user-defined variables that control the generation of CSV and MD reports.
+These are validation_role.validation_report_csv and validation_role.validation_report_md respectively.

-The variable validation_role.only_failed_tests is used to limit the amount of tests shown in the MD report.
-When set, this report will only show failed tests.
+The variable validation_role.only_failed_tests is used to limit the amount of tests shown in the reports.
+When set, all reports will only show failed tests.

 ## Requirements